ggez/ggez/README.md

 ## Extant things to do

-### 0.2.x

-Enhancements that don't actually change the API or compatibility

-* Crate-level docs (so you get an intro instead of just a list of modules on the root page)
-* Document SDL's thread constraints!
-It's mentioned in Context struct docs but maybe should be in other places.
-The Game trait would be a good place to do it perhaps?
-Or just a mention in the docs for each resource type?
-* Submit an update to the zip crate to make it possible to check whether a directory exists.

 ### 0.3.0

-API-breaking or altering changes
+* Document the new EventHandler stuff

-* Better timing for update and draw in the mainloop would be nice so you don't have to delay manually
+* Better timing for update and draw in the mainloop would be nice so you don't have to delay manually -- make it load them from config files
 * Make it always possible to load resources from raw data instead of files. (which might make testing easier) (but might make life hard with bloody SDL RWops)
 * Clean up and consistentify GameError a bit, rename it to GgezError perhaps?
 I think there might be an unused case or two in there.